-Compassionate counsel when you or a loved one needs it most
+Compassionate counsel in Illinois when you or a loved one need it most

 Spinal cord injuries are unlike most other types of injuries because they are often long-term and usually require permanent care.
 The spinal cord is the bundle of nerves and tissues that connects parts of the brain, neck, and back along the vertebrae.
-Along with the brain, the spinal cord is the body’s central nervous system.
+The brain and the spinal cord compose the body’s central nervous system.
 Damage to any part of the spine can result in paralysis, loss of bodily function, nerve damage, and long-term pain.

-Our Chicago spinal cord injury attorneys understand what types of accidents cause spinal cord damage, who is responsible when the injury occurs, and what type of medical care is needed to maximize the recovery and cope with adjustments in lifestyle.
-At Gainsberg Law, our lawyers are trusted in the community to help accident victims get full compensation when a wrong has occurred for any reason.
-We are ready to help you and your family understand the medical and legal challenges so that you can begin your life again.
+Our Chicago spinal cord injury attorneys understand what types of accidents cause spinal cord damage, who is responsible when the injury occurs, and what type of medical care is needed to maximize recovery and cope with adjustments in lifestyle.
+At Gainsberg Law, P.C., our lawyers are trusted in the community to help accident victims get full compensation when negligence or other breaches of the duty of care cause an SCI.
+We are ready to help you and your family understand the medical and legal challenges so that you can assert your rights and begin your life again.

 - Loss of movement

 - Loss of sensation or changes in sensation – including being unable to feel touch, cold, or heat

 - Pain or “an intense stinging sensation caused by damage to the nerve fibers in your spinal cord”